Validation and results of an approximate model for the stress of a Tokamak toroidal field coil at the inboard midplane: Overview of the approximate model

+While some details of the cabling strategy are not resolved by this model, they may be approached.
+If the conductor is composed of free filaments with a large void fraction, the transverse Young's modulus of the conductor may be set to zero.
+If the conductor is axially stiff but is wound with significant twist pitch, the axial Young's modulus of the conductor may be set to zero or de-rated by some factor.
+In this way, cabling strategies such as stacked tape and cable-in-conduit conductor (CICC) may be approximately differentiated.

 The model also considers the case that some inner subset of layers are under a different (or zero) axial tension, such as when the central solenoid and/or bucking cylinder is decoupled from the TF coil via a frictionless interlayer.
-This is the case when the TF coil system is ``bucked and wedged."\cite{titus_structural_2003} The global boundary condition solution now requires a 4x4 matrix inversion.
+This is the case when the TF coil system is ``bucked and wedged."\cite{titus_structural_2003}